-There are two types of Fire Hydrants; Wet hydrant and Dry hydrant.
+There are two types of Fire Hydrants; Wet hydrants and Dry hydrants.

 Wet hydrants are widely used in places where there is no problem of freezing.
-In such types of fire hydrant systems, the water in the main, supply the hydrant close to the surface.
+In such types of fire hydrant systems, the water in the main supplies the hydrant close to the surface.
 So, in cold weather conditions, it is susceptible to freezing.

 Difference between Wet barrel Hydrant and Dry barrel Hydrant